saxamaphone69/curabitr/README.md

 #curabitr

+#Regarding new HTML/CSS

+Yes, I am aware.
+I'll update the style so it is, at the very least, usable.
+I've sorta stopped bothering with this since I never really got feedback for it.

 __curabitr__ is a userstyle for [4chan](http://www.4chan.org), created by Saxamaphone !3.saxN0DHY.
 I also created [3 Shades of 4chan](http://userstyles.org/styles/23586/3-shades-of-4chan) but I haven't updated that in *forever*.

 ##Install